LibertyDSNP/spec/pages/DSNP/AttributeSets.md

 * Verify that the content hash of the Credential Document matches the value specified in the Attribute Set Announcement's `contentHash` field.
 (This is the same operation as required for other content-anchoring announcements.)
 * Verify that the credential document is well formed (it should comply with the generic JSON schema for verifiable credential documents, and include a valid combination of fields).
 * Verify that the credential's `expirationDate`, if present, has not passed.
-* If the subject of the credential document is not a URL beginning with "dsnp://", verify the subjectContentHash by retrieving the subject URL and applying the indicated hash function.
+* If the subject of the credential document is not a URL beginning with "`dsnp://`", verify the `subjectContentHash` by retrieving the subject URL and applying the indicated hash function.
 URLs beginning with "`dsnp://`" do not need a hash check as they already include a self-reflective content hash.
 They should, however, be checked for existence.
 * If present, retrieve the Credential Schema Document from the URL specified in the `credentialSchema.id` field.
 * Validate the Credential Schema Document against the generic JSON schema for Verifiable Credential Schema.
 * Validate that the claim content in the `credentialSubject` field conforms to the schema.